Amazon Faves

 Is a Baltic Cruise Itinerary a Good One For You?

 A European cruise is at the top of many cruisers’ bucket lists, but while the Mediterranean itinerary is the most popular, another great option is a Baltic cruise.
-Cruising to the Baltic region of Europe offers a unique experience, allowing travelers to explore diverse cultures, explore less-commonly visited countries, enjoy temperate weather, and avoid the crowds typical of other European summer cruises.
+Cruising to the Baltic region of Europe offers a unique experience, allowing travelers to explore diverse cultures, visit less-commonly toured countries, enjoy temperate weather, and avoid the crowds typical of other European summer cruises.
 However, weighing the benefits and drawbacks before setting sail is important before booking, which I’ll detail below.

 Related: Watch all my Baltic video content